Black River (Gogebic County): Great Conglomerate and Potawatomi Falls

 Great Conglomerate Falls is the southernmost (the Black River flows north) of the more publicized falls and the first large waterfall on the river's approach to Lake Superior.
 The river drops 30 ft around a large piece of conglomerate rock, boulders and tree trunks into a deep gorge.
-Potawatomi Falls drops nearly 40 ft in two sections around a piece of conglomerate rock, similar to Great Conglomerate Falls.
+Potawatomi Falls then drops nearly 40 ft in two sections around a piece of conglomerate rock, similar to Great Conglomerate Falls.